wely/DevCamp/HOL/dotnet/azuread-office365/README.md

 AzureAD can handle authentication for web applications.
 First we will create a new application in our AzureAD directory, and then we will extend our application code to work with an authentication flow.

-1. Navigate in a browser to `https://apps.dev.microsoft.com`, click the button to **Register your app**, and login with your Azure credentials (Organization Account).
+1. Navigate in a browser to [https://apps.dev.microsoft.com](https://apps.dev.microsoft.com), click the button to **Register your app**, and login with your Azure credentials (Work or school Account).

     ![image](./media/image-001.png)

 1. There are several types of applications that can be registered.
-For the registration of the .NET app, we will skip the quickstart.
+The registration of the .NET app is not listed here so skip the quickstart.

     ![image](./media/image-002.png)

-1. Click Add an app from the top menu
+1. Click **Add an app** from the top menu

     ![image](./media/image-003.png)

-1. Provide an application name and click Create Application
+1. Provide an application name and click **Create Application**

     ![image](./media/image-004.png)